soerr/UnturnedDocumentation/Config.json/browser.md

 ![server info](assets/server_info.png)

 ### Thumbnail
 The `Thumbnail` field is used to specify the URL of the image that will be displayed in the server info page.
-This image should be at least 256x256 PNG file.
+This image should be at least 256x256 image file.
 The URL can't be longer than 128 characters.
 For example:
 ```
 https://i.imgur.com/xz6ONp2.png